nova-model/nova-tutorial/episodes/07-Advanced-Visualizations.md

 ## PyVista (3D)

-One of Trame's core features is that it has direct integration with VTK for building 3D visualizations.
+One of Trame\'s core features is that it has direct integration with VTK for building 3D visualizations.
 Learning VTK from scratch is non-trivial, however, so we recommend that you work with PyVista.
 PyVista serves as a more developer-friendly wrapper around VTK, allowing you to build your visualizations with a simpler, more intuitive API.
 To get started, you will need to install the Python package.

 ```bash
 poetry add pyvista trame-vtk